QCMM/workshop2017/Free_energy_day1/README.md

 ### Afternoon hands-on/tutorial session:
 - Basic hydration free energy calculations with Yank/OpenMM (1.5 hours)
-  - Pick your favorite (small) molecule and start an implicit solvent hydration free energy calculation using prepared code, with Yank (using OpenMM)
+  - Pick your favorite (small) molecule and start an implicit solvent hydration free energy calculation using prepared code, with Yank (using OpenMM).
+Do this using [`solvation_free_energies/run_hydration.py`](solvation_free_energies/run_hydration.py); see `python solvation_free_energies.py -h` and the README in that directory for further instructions.
   - Discuss how to prepare molecules more generally (Jupyter notebook)
   - Look at what Yank is doing, briefly discuss why
   - Analyze a sample explicit solvent hydration calculation (?)